lichenma/LeetCode-CheatSheet/README.md

 <br><br>

-The reason we discussed this particular algorithm here is because the approach for the
+The reason we discussed this particular algorithm here is because the approach for the approach for the original problem derives its inspiration from this very solution.

+If we try and follow the same approach for our original problem, then it simply won't work.
+The reason a simple counter based approach works above is because all the parenthesis are of the same type.
+So when we encounter a closing bracket, we simply assume a corresponding opening matching bracket to be available ie. if `left>0`

+But in our problem, if we encounter say `]`, we don't really know if there is a corresponding opening `[` available or not.
+You could say:

+> Why not maintain a separate counter for the different types of parenthesis?